aws/karpenter-provider-aws/website/content/en/preview/upgrading/compatibility.md

 [comment]: <> (end docs generated content from hack/docs/compataiblitymetrix_gen_docs.go)

 {{% alert title="Note" color="warning" %}}
 The Ubuntu EKS optimized AMI has moved from 20.04 to 22.04 for Kubernetes 1.29+.
 This new AMI version is __not currently__ supported for users relying on AMI auto-discovery with the Ubuntu AMI family.
 More details can be found in this [GitHub issue](https://github.com/aws/karpenter-provider-aws/issues/5572).
 Please review this issue before upgrading to Kubernetes 1.29 if you are using the Ubuntu AMI family.
-Upgrading to 1.29 without making the changes outlined in the issue will result in Karpenter being unable to create new nodes.
+Upgrading to 1.29 without making any changes to your EC2NodeClass will result in Karpenter being unable to create new nodes.
 {{% /alert %}}

 {{% alert title="Note" color="warning" %}}